Place, Fowey

-Place is a Fortified House and Grade I listed building located in Fowey, Cornwall, England.
+Place is a fortified house and Grade I listed building located in Fowey, Cornwall, England.
 Home of the Treffry family since the thirteenth century, the original structure was a fifteenth-century tower, which was defended against the French in 1457 by Elizabeth Treffry.
 It was strengthened soon afterwards, largely rebuilt in the sixteenth century and remodelled in the nineteenth century, the east front dating mostly from 1817 to 1845.
 The house is not open to the public except on special occasions.

 History

 Place is the seat of the Treffry family, and played an important role in defending the town against the marauding French.
-The tower is from the fifteenth century and it was here, in 1457, that Elizabeth Treffry led the defence.
+The original tower dated from the fifteenth century and it was here, in 1457, that Elizabeth Treffry led the defence.
 The tower was strengthened and largely rebuilt in the early sixteenth century.

-In 1731 John Treffry left the house, on his death, to his nephew William Toller, who took on the surname of Treffry — in addition to his own — by Act of Parliament.
+In 1731 John Treffry left the house, on his death, to his nephew William Toller, who took on the surname of Treffry – in addition to his own – by a private act of Parliament, Toller's Name Act 1734 (8 Geo.
+2. c.
+16 Pr.).